 Richard is also active in the local community.
 He is a former Member of the Board of Overseers of Children's Hospital, Boston and former President and current Board Member of the Boston Marine Park Business Association, where he served as an influential part of the revitalization of Boston's Seaport District.
 He is also a Board Member of the Boston Fisheries Foundation, which hosts the annual Boston Seafood Festival, created the Boston Seafood Hall of Fame and is focused on supporting local commercial fishing and Boston-area fishermen.3690

-Mary Fleming is an Owner and serves as the Treasurer and CFO of Stavis Seafoods.
+Mary Fleming serves as the Treasurer and CFO of Stavis Seafoods.
 She is responsible for overseeing the financial matters of Stavis Seafoods, including budgeting and cost control, financial analysis and financial statement preparation, international business transactions, legal, bank and lease negotiations and special projects.
 She also oversees the finance, accounting, credit and information technology divisions of the company.

 Mary’s career at Stavis began in 1984, in the accounting office.
 Mary started at the bottom of the ladder and worked her way up learning multiple tasks in the importing, accounting and sales departments.
 After getting her MBA, Mary returned to Stavis in 1988 to manage the accounting office.
 In 1993, Mary took over as Sales Manager and remained in that position until late 2002.
 She was then promoted to the newly created position of CFO.
 She also served as part of the Sales Management Team from 2010 to 2013.

 Mary graduated from Brown University with a BA in psychology in 1982, and from Harvard Business School with an MBA in 1988.
 She is actively involved in a number of charities including Birthday Wishes, Ramapo for Children and Walk for Hunger.
-She also serves as a Member of the CFO Roundtable and was named a Woman of Influence in the Food Industry by The Griffin Report.3691
+She also serves as a Member of the CFO Roundtable and was named a Woman of Influence in the Food Industry by The Griffin Report.Owner, Treasurer and CFO3691

-Stuart Altman is an Owner and serves as the Executive Vice President at Stavis Seafoods.
-He is in charge of increasing the company's overall profitably, as well as managing fresh buying, overseeing Miami operations and sales and supervising the cash desk at the Boston processing facility.
+Stuart Altman serves as the Executive Vice President at Stavis Seafoods.
+He is in charge of increasing the company's overall profitably by overseeing the company's sales effort.
 Stuart also serves as the internal and external face of customer service, as he is often the go-to-guy for employees and customers with questions or concerns.
 He is also essential in the training of employees on the company's Customer Service Promise and its "Stavis Way" initiative, the two founding principles on which the corporate culture is based.

 Stuart started his career at Merrill Lynch as a cashier in 1981.
 He went through the Merrill Lynch training program and rose to sales associate and then account executive before leaving for Stavis in 1987.
 He started at Stavis at the bottom, serving as a fish packer and learning the business from the ground up by training in multiple departments.
 Stuart was promoted to Operation Manager and focused on inventory control and working with sales to ensure efficient customer order fulfillment.
 He later served as part of the Sales Management Team from 2010 to 2013, focused on driving new business opportunities.
 During his tenure at Stavis, Stuart created an office for buying, cutting and quality control out of Miami and developed the cash desk sales program out of Boston.
 He also helped bring in a number of new species of fresh seafood and increase fresh sourcing in his management role in fresh buying.